 Rutgers MAMLS Fall Fest 2024

-The annual MAMLS meeting at Rutgers University will take place on November 1-3, 2024, in downtown New Brunswick, NJ, beginning at 3:00 pm Friday and ending at 12:30 pm Sunday, organized by Filippo Calderoni and Dima Sinapova.
-The invited speakers are Will Brian (UNC-Charlotte), Matt Foreman (UC-Irvine), Valentina Harizanov (George Washington University), Cecelia Higgins (UCLA), Siiri Kivimaki (University of Helsinki), Leo Jimenez (The Ohio State University), Patrick Lutz (UC-Berkeley), Justin Moore (Cornell University), Alejandro Poveda (Harvard University), and Sergei Starchenko (Notre Dame University).
-Full information is available here, and everyone who plans to attend is requested to register at that site.
-(There is no registration fee, but the organizers need to know how many attendees to expect.)
+The annual MAMLS meeting at Rutgers University normally takes place in November.
+The most recent one, on November 1-3, 2024, in downtown New Brunswick, NJ, was organized by Filippo Calderoni and Dima Sinapova.
+The invited speakers were Will Brian (UNC-Charlotte), Matt Foreman (UC-Irvine), Valentina Harizanov (George Washington University), Cecelia Higgins (UCLA), Siiri Kivimaki (University of Helsinki), Leo Jimenez (The Ohio State University), Patrick Lutz (UC-Berkeley), Justin Moore (Cornell University), Alejandro Poveda (Harvard University), and Sergei Starchenko (Notre Dame University).
+Full information is available here.

 NERDS

 The New England Recursion and Definability Seminar meets twice a year, with a focus on computability theory, broadly interpreted.
 Meetings are open to all interested scholars in the region, regardless of your background or level in logic, and we encourage everyone connected with logic and computability to attend, learn something new, and make some logician friends.
 Some travel funding is available, thanks to the NSF grant supporting MAMLS.
 Anyone who is interested in attending and needs support for travel to NERDS should contact Russell Miller.
-The next NERDS meeting will take place on November 17, 2024, hosted by Dartmouth College in Hanover, NH.
-The speakers are Heidi Benham (UConn), Jason Block (CUNY), Reed Solomon (UConn), Java Villano (UConn), and Julia Williams (Bard College).
+The next NERDS meeting will take place on April 5-6, 2025, in Hartford, CT.
 Further details will be available on the NERDS website.

 GLaD

-The main goal of the meeting series "Groups, Logic and Dynamics" is to bring together people from different areas of math with common interest in groups and their actions, and to build a community around them.
+The main goal of the annual meeting series "Groups, Logic and Dynamics" is to bring together people from different areas of math with common interest in groups and their actions, and to build a community around them.
 The scope of the meeting is very broad.
 It includes descriptive set theory, dynamics, geometric and measured group theory.
 GLaD is open to all interested scholars in the region.
 Students and early career researchers are particularly encouraged to participate.
-The meeting is partially funded by the NSF grant supporting MAMLS.
-Anyone who is interested in attending and needs support for travel to GLaD should contact Filippo Calderoni and Russell Miller.
-The next GLaD meeting is planned for the Spring of 2025.
+Anyone who is interested in attending and needs support for travel to GLaD should contact Filippo Calderoni.
+The next GLaD meeting is planned for April 12, 2025 at Rutgers University in New Brunswick, NJ.
 The website for the most recent meeting is still available here.

 NEMTD

 We are pleased that the NorthEast Model Theory Day has returned: its first meeting since the coronavirus pandemic was hosted by Wesleyan University in Middletown, CT on Saturday May 4, 2024, sponsored by the Wesleyan Department of Mathematics and Computer Science.
 The meeting website is still available here.
-We hope for it to become an annual series once again, bringing together those interested in model theory from across the region.
+The next NEMTD meeting is planned for April 5, 2025 at Towson State University in Towson, MD, organized by Vincent Guingona, Alexei Kolesnikov, and Miriam Parnes.